• Skip to primary navigation

 With my leftovers, I like to:

-• Shred the meat, sauce it up, and pair it with a lightly toasted bun.
+• Shred, sauce, and pair the meat with a lightly toasted bun.

 • Cuban Casserole